 Who are Masons?

-Masons are spiritual and moral men who choose to associate with groups of like-minded individuals for mutual benefit.
+Masons are moral men who choose to associate with groups of like-minded individuals for mutual benefit.
 What they find in Freemasonry is a disciplined and systematic course of self-improvement based on the Golden Rule: always do to others what you would like them to do to you.

 There are 3.2 million masons across the world and more than 40,000 in Ontario